Skip to main content

 Facilitator: CETLI Staff

-Giving students in-person exams often requires proctors.
-In this session, participants will consider scenarios that feature common proctoring problems (all of which have occurred at Penn over the last semester) and leave with a set of strategies and considerations to use as they prepare for and administer exams.
-Faculty are encouraged to bring head TAs, […]
+In this session, participants will consider scenarios that feature common proctoring problems (all of which have occurred at Penn over the last semester) and use those to develop a set of strategies and considerations to use as they prepare for and administer exams.
+Faculty are encouraged to bring head TAs, TAs, and LAs, who may […]

 • Cohen Hall